profsmith89/ctps/_sources/chap02.md

 But wait, these two concatenation operations don't look quite like what we saw in the last chapter.
 What is the meaning of this `+=` operator where we expect the concatenation we just discussed to occur?
 Well, `+=` just a shorthand for a concatenation that is really an append.
 In other words, the statement `dialog += the_line` is equivalent to the statement: `dialog = dialog + the_line`.

-**Off-by-one and other potential errors.** Now look carefully at what we append to `dialog` when the script finds a double-quote character.
+## Off-by-one and other potential errors

+Now look carefully at what we append to `dialog` when the script finds a double-quote character.
 Do you fully understand why `the_line[:i+1]` includes the ending double quote?
 If not, you may wish to read the documentation about the string method `find` and review how the indices in slicing work.
 If you left off the `+1` in `the_line[:i+1]`, this would be an example of what's called *an off-by-one error*.
 They are quite common in programming, and you should train yourself to be alert to situations where they can occur.

 I added a comment at the end of the code for state `S1` to remind myself that we haven't carefully considered all the cases that can occur when looking for dialogue.
 We might have, but we have neither tested on a lot of different examples nor carefully thought through the cases we might encounter.
 But that's ok for now, since we simply want to see if we can get the script to work for the cases we think we have covered!

+## Testing

-**Testing.** Typically, you start testing with small inputs that exercise your script in a limited number of ways.
+Typically, you start testing with small inputs that exercise your script in a limited number of ways.
 This is a great method for incrementally learning what works and clearly seeing what doesn't.
 Being methodical may not be your style, but it makes testing and debugging less of a nightmare.

 Here's the full script we've developed to this point: